rssh/dotty-cps-async/README.md

 * What are the current limitations?
     * Only basic constructions can be inside an async block:  if, while, try/catch, val definition.
 Submit patches if you want more.
-    * Awaiting argument inside function application expression not supported yet.
 * Can we use await inside the argument of the high-order function? (like map or filter).
-    * The current implementation does not support awaiting in the function argument.
-    * We plan to implement an approach, where the application developer or library author can provide ‘shifted’  implementation of the high-order function, which accepts  X=>M[Y] instead X=>Y.  This was implemented in the limited form in scala-gopher (paper: https://arxiv.org/abs/1611.00602)  for scala-2 and in practice, even in limited form, works quite well.
+    * Yes, application developer or library author can provide ‘shifted’  implementation of the high-order function, which accepts  X=>M[Y] instead X=>Y.  This was implemented in the limited form in scala-gopher (paper: https://arxiv.org/abs/1611.00602)  for scala-2 and in practice, even in limited form, works quite well.
 * I want to help with development.
 Where to start?
     * Open an issue (or select existing unassigned)  on GitHub and provide a preliminary plan for your work.
 If you want to consult before choosing a task - ping me directly via e-mail or twitter.
 * Is exists a version for scala-2?